elerac/EventEllipsometer/README.md

 - trigState is the state of the trigger signal.
 It can be either HIGH or LOW.
 - If the state is HIGH and M5 encoder signal is detected, then the state is changed to LOW.
 - If the state is LOW and M1 encoder signal is detected, then the state is changed to HIGH.
-- Please note that the Arduino's HIGH/LOW states are reversed in the event camera.
+- Note that the Arduino's HIGH/LOW states are reversed in the event camera.
+  - Arduino: digitalWrite(pin, HIGH); -> Event Camera: trig_p = 0
+  - Arduino: digitalWrite(pin, LOW);  -> Event Camera: trig_p = 1